 A similar prayer is given by Cato in his treatise on agriculture, "Father Mars, I pray and beseech thee that thou be gracious and merciful to me, my house, and my household...and that thou permit my harvests, my grain, my vineyards, and my plantations to flourish and to come to good issue, preserve in health my shepherds and my flocks, and give good health and strength to me, my house, and my household" (De Agricultura, CXLI).
 Here, like Robigo, the god is evoked to avert harm because he has the capacity to create it.
 The priest of Quirinus, a less martial aspect of Mars, also beseeches the god not to damage the crops.
 That there was an agricultural affinity between these deities can be seen in a passage from Tertullian, who records that "Numa Pompilius instituted games to Mars and Robigo (for they have also invented a goddess of rust)" (De Spectaculis, V).

-When Ovid asked the priest why a dog had been sacrificed, he was told that related to the rising of Sirius, the Dog Star, which coincided with the heat of summer, causing the crops to ripen prematurely.
+When Ovid asked the priest why a dog had been sacrificed, he was told that it related to the rising of Sirius, the Dog Star, which coincided with the heat of summer, causing the crops to ripen prematurely.
 This association is probably incorrect (Sirius actually sets then) and it may be that neither Ovid nor the priest really knew the reason.
-Columella does speak of a young dog being sacrificed to appease the goddess (De Re Rustica, X342ff; also Pliny, XVIII.15), and a fragment from Festus indicates that red dogs were sacrificed to appease the Dog Star that the corn might ripen.
-It may be, too, that the color of the dogs and the ripening corn (or the red rust) were sympathetically related.
+Columella does speak of a young dog being sacrificed to appease the goddess (De Re Rustica, X.342ff; also Pliny, XVIII.15), and fragments from Festus (XLVIII, CCLXXXV) indicates that red dogs were sacrificed to appease the Dog Star that the corn might ripen.
+All are examples of homeopathic magic, where the desired event is imitated or mimicked.
+Here, the withering Dog Star is signified by a sacrificial dog, its color representing red rust (or the ripening corn).

-References: Ovid: Fasti (2000) translated by A. J. Boyle and R. D. Woodard (Penguin Classics); Cato: De Agricultura (1934) translated by W. D. Hooper and H. B. Ash; Varro: On the Latin Language (1938) translated by Roland G. Kent (Loeb Classical Library); Varro: On Agriculture (1935) translated by William Davis Hooper (Loeb Classical Library).
-An English translation of De Verborum Sgnificatu by Sextus Pompeius Festus has not yet been translated into English.
+References: Ovid: Fasti (2000) translated by A. J. Boyle and R. D. Woodard (Penguin Classics); Cato: De Agricultura (1934) translated by W. D. Hooper and H. B. Ash; Varro: On the Latin Language (1938) translated by Roland G. Kent (Loeb Classical Library); Varro: On Agriculture (1935) translated by William Davis Hooper (Loeb Classical Library); Jacobus de Voragine: The Golden Legend (1483) translated by William Caxton.
+An English translation of De Verborum Significatu by Sextus Pompeius Festus has not yet been translated into English.